 Studies have found bullying occurs once every 7 minutes on the playground and once every 25 minutes in the classroom (with no exact statistics as to the frequency bullying occurs online).

 In the majority of cases, bullying stops within 10 seconds when peers intervene, or do not support the bullying behaviour.

-On February 24th, Pink Shirt Day and Anti-Bullying Day in Canada, we'll wear pink to remind ourselves and our little ones that we can always choose kind.
+On February 23rd, Pink Shirt Day and Anti-Bullying Day in Canada, we wear pink to remind ourselves and our little ones that we can always choose kindness.

 Pink Shirt Day started in 2007, after two Canadian grade 12 students, David Shepherd and Travis Price, witnessed a Grade 9 student being bullied for wearing a pink shirt on his first day of school.